 Formal Meal is held monthly, providing an opportunity for staff and students to dine together and listen to guest speakers.
 Attendees wear their academic gowns, and students stand until the head table arrives and the Latin grace has been said.
 The gowns, the grace, and the ritual have become familiar territory for King’s students and alumni; an essential part of what it means to be part of the King’s community.

 During the 19th and 20th centuries, a student wishing to study at King’s had to pass a Matriculation exam and present a certificate of good moral conduct.
 Once candidates fulfilled these criteria, they were welcomed as members of King’s and their names were entered in the register, or Matricula (the college’s first Matricula dates back to 1803).
 Today’s Matriculation ceremony formally makes new students members of King’s.
 Dressed in the college’s traditional academic gowns, students inscribe their names in the Matricula, symbolically joining the community of thousands of King’s men and women who came before them.
 The Matricula can be viewed on the lower level of the Library.

-Typically held on Advent Sunday, College Christmas brings the holiday spirit to campus.
-Festivities start with brunch in Prince Hall, followed by lessons and carols in the King’s Chapel, and continue with a Christmas reception in the President’s Lodge.
-The day ends with with Frivols, a Haliburton Society-hosted event of Christmas readings and music by candlelight, as mulled wine, cider and dainties are served.
+Typically held on the first Sunday in Advent, College Christmas brings the holiday spirit to campus.
+Festivities start with brunch in Prince Hall, followed by lessons and carols in the King’s Chapel.
+The day ends with Frivols, a Haliburton Society-hosted event of Christmas readings and music by candlelight, as mulled wine, cider and dainties are served.

 The final lecture of the Foundation Year Programme provides a ritual close to the academic year, followed by a reception.